will62794/will62794.github.io/_drafts/2024-11-04-compositional-reconfig-verification.markdown

 \end{align*}
 $$

 we find 163 reachable states, a ~10x reduction.

-In this case, though, the original interaction between these two components was not as simple as the (uni-directional) dataflow in the simple consensus protocol, so just doing this model checking along is not necessarily sound.
-That is, we actually need to somehow show that this `RMAtomic` abstraction is actually "interaction preserving".
+In this example, though, the original interaction between these two logical sub-components ($$RM$$ and $$TM$$) was not as simple as the acyclic dataflow of the simple consensus protocol, so just doing the above verification step is not sufficient to establish the top level safety property.
+That is, we actually need to show formally that this `RMAtomic` abstraction is truly "interaction preserving".
 That is, we need to prove that it would behave the same as the original component with respect to the interaction variables, $$\{msgsCommit, msgsAbort, msgsPrepared\}$$.
+In general, one way to show this would be to show that the RMAtomic component is, formally, an abstraction of the original $$RM$$ component, i.e. that $$RM$$ is a refinement of $$RMAtomic$$, roughly, that

+$$
+Next_{RM} \Rightarrow RMAtomic
+$$

+In general, though proving this refinement may be hard, and require development of auxiliary invariants to constrain the interaction variables suitably (?) to prove this step refinement condition.

 In this case, it is fairly easy to intuitively see why this is true.
 For example, we can first consider actions that write to `msgsPrepared` in the original component and the abstracted one.
 Only the `RMPrepare` action of the original sub-component do this,